The Future Awards Africa: Criticism

 The awards have drawn criticism regarding the ages of the nominees.
 In December 2011, Chude Jideonwo said: "We certainly have had more than a few complaints about the ages of one or two nominees...
 Over the years we have had to withdraw the nominations of a few nominees who have been unable to prove their actual ages..."

 The awards have a two-week complaint period, within which the public can email complaints about any nominee to the Central Working Committee about the age or the substance of the achievement of the nominees.

-In 2009, an email exchange between a dancer and a former winner of the award, Qudus Onikeku and Chude, leaked on the Sahara Reporters, as the former sought to clarify comments he had made about the Young Person of the Year Award given to D'banj, in the year after his win, against the backdrop of the musician's controversial video for "Suddenly."
+In 2009, an email exchange between a dancer and a former winner of the award, Qudus Onikeku and Chude, leaked on the Sahara Reporters website, as the former sought to clarify comments he had made about the Young Person of the Year Award given to D'banj, in the year after his win, against the backdrop of the musician's controversial video for "Suddenly".

 Awards

 The Future Awards Africa won the Event of the Year award at the first The Nigerian Event Awards (TNEA), in May 2011.

-In February 2013, its founders, Chude Jideonwo and Adebola Williams, were both named in Forbes 30 Under 30: Africa's Best Young Entrepreneurs.